 Financial Aid and Scholarships

 The SJSU School of Information offers generous scholarships to both new students and continuing students enrolled in its Master of Library and Information Science, Master of Archives and Records Administration, or MS in Informatics program.
-Eligible students may apply for 40 different scholarships with funds totaling more than $60,000.
 Additional scholarships are also available from San José State University and other agencies.

-The SJSU School of Information is pleased to offer scholarships for new students during the first semester they are enrolled in the Master of Library and Information Science, Master of Archives and Records Administration, or MS in Informatics program, or Bachelor of Science in Information Science and Data Analytics.
+The SJSU School of Information is pleased to offer scholarships for new students during the first semester they are enrolled in the Master of Library and Information Science, Master of Archives and Records Administration, Master of Science in Informatics program, or Bachelor of Science in Information Science and Data Analytics.

 A Commitment to Diversity